vitalif/vitastor/docs/config/network.en.md

 - Type: boolean
 - Default: true

-Try to use RDMA for communication if it's available.
+Try to use RDMA through libibverbs for communication if it's available.
 Disable if you don't want Vitastor to use RDMA.
 TCP-only clients can also talk to an RDMA-enabled cluster, so disabling RDMA may be needed if clients have RDMA devices, but they are not connected to the cluster.

+`use_rdma` works with RoCEv1/RoCEv2 networks, but not with iWARP and, maybe, with some Infiniband configurations which require RDMA-CM.
+Consider `use_rdmacm` for such networks.

+## use_rdmacm

+- Type: boolean
+- Default: true

+Use an alternative implementation of RDMA through RDMA-CM (Connection Manager).
+Works with all RDMA networks: Infiniband, iWARP and RoCEv1/RoCEv2, and even allows to disable TCP and run only with RDMA.
+When enabled, OSDs listen on the same address(es) and port(s) using TCP and RDMA-CM. `use_rdma` is automatically disabled when `use_rdmacm` is enabled.

+## disable_tcp

+- Type: boolean
+- Default: true

+Fully disable TCP and only use RDMA-CM for OSD communication.

 ## rdma_device